openconfig/featureprofiles/feature/experimental/bgp/otg_tests/bgp_override_as_path_split_horizon_test/README.md

         *  1 Occurrence: 65502 65500 65501 65499
         *  3 Occurrences: 65502 65501 65501 65501 65499
         *  4 Occurrences: 65502 65501 65501 65501 65501 65499
-    *  Verify that the DUT accepts the route with 1, 3 and 4 occurrences of AS 6550
+    *  Verify that the ATE Port2 receives the route with 1, 3 and 4 occurrences of AS 65501.
     *  Validate session state and capabilities received on DUT using telemetry.

 ## OpenConfig Path and RPC Coverage

-This example yaml defines the OC paths intended to be covered by this test.
-OC paths used for test environment setup are not required to be listed here.
+The below example yaml defines the OC paths intended to be covered by this test.

 ```yaml
 paths: